aibartt/Connection_Lab_Aibar/Assignments/Aibar_Assignment4/README.md

   ![](images/1.png)

 4) In addition I served JSON and made my own API  that can be used by others as well.
-I implemented multiple routes using req.params.
+I implemented multiple routes using req.params and query.
 4) For Assignment 4 specifically I served a public static folder using code snippet - app.use('/', express.static('public')); and tied this together using the API to access it in my code using fetch.
 I know understand that we have 2 consoles: 1) front end console in the browser, and the servers in the terminal.

   ![](images/2.png)